LBHackney-IT/API-Playbook/docs/terraform_compliance.md

 2. Run Terraform Plan
 3. Run Terraform Compliance

-Previously within HackIT we would first use Terraform init and then apply straight away.
-However, in order to complete the terraform compliance we need to first do terraform init and plan and then run the tests to ensure the infrastructure as code is setup correctly.
+Previously within HackIT, we would first use Terraform init and then apply straight away.
+However, in order to complete the terraform compliance we need to first do terraform init and plan and then run the tests to ensure the infrastructure as code is set up correctly.
 Once those tests pass we can run terraform apply.
-However in order to complete the terraform compliance we need to first do terraform init and plan and then run the tests to ensure the infrastructure as code is setup correctly.
-Once those tests passes we can run terraform apply.
 ![Terraform](./doc-images/terraform3.png)
 ![Terraform](./doc-images/terraform4.png)